kytta/brasse/README.md

 # brasse

 `brasse` is a [Homebrew] clone developed with Go.
-Goals of this project are:
+The goals of this project are:

-- increase speeds for operations performed on the machine
+- increase speeds for operations performed offline
   - `brew list` takes 1.3 seconds
   - `brew search git` takes 8.7 seconds
   - `brew info git` takes 1.4 seconds
 - provide good piping support to allow for, for example:
   - pipe a list of package names to `install`
   - pipe a list from `outdated` to `info`
-- (optionally) provide better dependency managed
+- (optionally) provide better dependency management
   - similarly to APT, differentiate automatically and manually installed packages to remove the former if they have no dependents
 - keep everything compatible with the official `brew` executable

 ## Status

-This is very much an experimantal project.
+This is very much an experimental project.

 Benchmarks are done with [`hyperfine`][hyperfine]